pyhf/numfocus-small-development-grants-proposals/2023/README.md

 The pyhf workshop will follow a similar format, though the first half of the workshop will focus on better understanding and supporting the user community, and the second half will focus on enabling and growing the developer community.
 The workshop will conclude with development sprints to efficiently onboard new developers and make progress towards goals and problems clarified in the workshop.
 In addition to providing public video recordings for all presentations, the recordings will be professionally captioned to make them accessible to the deaf members of our community, as well as more accessible in general.
-While not the largest anticipated expense on an awarded grant, providing accessible language to all participants would be a priority.

 As the users of pyhf are globally distributed the decision to hold a workshop at CERN was made as it is a common international meeting place and CERN users (including the pyhf development team) can use CERN facilities, resources, and IT support for meetings without cost.
 However, travel costs to CERN can be substantial, leading to CERN meeting attendance being disproportionately represented from larger European institutions.
-To have a successful workshop with diverse community representation we plan to use the majority of an award grant to provide travel support, with preference given to Ph.D. candidates and early career researchers at institutions outside of Europe.
+To have a successful workshop with diverse community representation we plan to use the majority of an award to provide travel support, with preference given to Ph.D. candidates and early career researchers at institutions outside of Europe.

 ## Risks

-The risks for successful execution of the workshop are few, given the organizers' experience in planning and executing similar workshops for many years and the communicated level of interest from the broader particle physics community.
+The risks for successful execution of the workshop are few, given the organizers' experience in planning and executing similar workshops and the communicated level of interest from the particle physics community.
-The primary risk would be lack of attendance and contributions from large user communities and lack of participation from user groups that could be empowered to become developers.
+The primary risk would be lack of participation and contributions from large user communities.
-These risks will be mitigated by communicating in advance with the particle physics community and by advertising the workshop across community mailing lists and meetings, as well as the monthly NumFOCUS newsletter, at the end of Summer 2023.
+These risks will be mitigated by communicating in advance with the particle physics community and by advertising the workshop across mailing lists and meetings, as well as the monthly NumFOCUS newsletter, at the end of Summer 2023.

 8. Please explain the benefit of this proposal including:
 - Impact to the project